elide-dev/build-infra/README.md

 ### Plugins

+- **[`dev.elide.gha`][9]:** Integrate your Gradle build with GitHub Actions.
+Enables enhanced logging and reporting features, PR integrations, and other features supported by the workflows in this repo.

 - **[`dev.elide.jmod`][0]:** Build [`jmod`][1] artifacts in Gradle JVM projects with Java 9+. `jmod` artifacts are compatible with [`jlink`][2] and make for great optimized build artifacts in modular projects.